gitana/alpaca/site/index.md

 We have engineers who offer consulting services, technical support and training.

 <a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a> sponsors Alpaca and is ready to work with you to support your live engagements.
 <a href="support.html">Let us know how we can help</a>!

+If you don't want production support, the project is open source and has an active community.
+Check out our
+<a href="contribute.html">contribution</a> page to learn how you can <a href="contribute.html">get involved</a>

 ## How do I get started?